Role of CDA

 The NDR for the UK Continental Shelf promotes and facilitates the exploitation of national hydrocarbon resources through the collection, storage and dissemination of reliable geoscientific data related to oil and gas exploration and production activities.

 The UKCS NDR is based upon a distributed model which relies on a network of commercial and other agreements that has evolved into an effective private/public partnership.
 CDA’s contribution as a strategic partner for DECC and its agents is very significant to this arrangement.
-Set within the context of important initiatives on data management standards and good practice, CDA’s Well DataStore, Seismic DataStore and the DEAL website are central and vital components of the UKCS NDR, contributing towards the sustained competitiveness of the UKCS.
+Set within the context of important initiatives on data management standards and good practice, the UKOilandGasData website is a central and vital component of the UKCS NDR, contributing towards the sustained competitiveness of the UKCS.